 - Tracks subscriber usage for billing and charging.

 Even though the word “Core” is in its name, from an Internet perspective, the Mobile Core is still part of the access network, effectively providing a bridge between the RAN in some geographic area and the greater IP-based Internet.
 3GPP provides significant flexibility in how the Mobile Core is geographically deployed, but for our purposes, assuming each instantiation of the Mobile Core serves a metropolitan area is a good working model.
 The corresponding RAN would then span several dozens (or even hundreds) of cell towers.

 Before getting to those details, Figure 7 redraws components from Figure 6 to highlight two important distinctions.
-The first is that the eNB (which we will refer to as the Base Station from here on) has an analog component (depicted by an antenna) and a digital component (depicted by a processor).
+The first is that a base station has an analog component (depicted by an antenna) and a digital component (depicted by a processor pair).
 The second is that the Mobile Core is partitioned into a Control Plane and User Plane, which is similar to the control/data plane split that someone familiar with the Internet would recognize.
-(3GPP also recently introduced a corresponding acronym—CUPS, Control and User Plane Separation—to denote this idea).
+(3GPP also recently introduced a corresponding acronym—CUPS, Control and User Plane Separation—to denote this idea.)
 The importance of these two distinctions will become clear in the following discussion.